davidmoten/rxjava-extras/README.md

 * each source emission is mapped to 0 to many emissions (of a different type perhaps) to downstream but those emissions are calculated based on accumulated state

-Examples of such a transformation might be from a list of temperatures you only want to emit sequential values that are less than zero but are part of a sub-zero sequence at least 1 hour in duration.
+An example of such a transformation might be from a list of temperatures you only want to emit sequential values that are less than zero but are part of a sub-zero sequence at least 1 hour in duration.
 You could use `toListWhile` above but `Transformers.stateMachine` offers the additional efficiency that it will immediately emit temperatures as soon as the duration criterion is met.

 To implement this example, suppose the source is half-hourly temperature measurements: